Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: scattering

-The experimental situation for the $1/2^-$ resonance is not clear.
+{The experimental situation for the $1/2^-$ resonance is not clear.
 While the resonant energies of Refs.~\cite{Wuosmaa, Boutachkov} are comparable, the widths are very different.
-Our results for the resonance energy are in fair agreement with the neutron pickup and proton-removal reaction experiments~\cite{Wuosmaa} and with the NCSMC results.
-However for the width of this resonance we obtain a value that is approximately two times larger than in experiment~\cite{Wuosmaa} and approximately two times smaller than in experiment~\cite{Boutachkov}.
-It is clear that we do not support the interpretation of experimental data on one-neutron knockout from $^{8}$He of Ref.~\cite{Meister} advocating a low-lying ($E_r\sim1$~MeV) narrow ($\Gamma\le1$~MeV) $1/2^-$ resonance in $^{7}$He.
+Our results are in fair agreement with the NCSMC results and the neutron pickup and proton-removal reaction experiments~\cite{Wuosmaa} and definitely do not support the interpretation of experimental data on one-neutron knockout from $^{8}$He of Ref.~\cite{Meister} advocating a low-lying ($E_r\sim1$~MeV) narrow ($\Gamma\le1$~MeV) $1/2^-$ resonance in $^{7}$He.}